 We generate revenues by providing a number of solutions to our customers.
 These solutions include Trading Partner Integration, Trading Partner Enablement and Trading Partner Intelligence.
 All of our solutions are hosted applications that allow customers to meet their supply chain management requirements.
-Revenues from our Trading Partner Integration and Trading Partner Intelligence solutions are generated through set-up fees and a recurring monthly hosting fee.
-Revenues from our Trading Partner Enablement solutions are generally one-time service fees.
 Sales taxes are presented on a net basis within revenue.

 Revenues are recorded in accordance with Staff Accounting Bulletin 104, Revenue Recognition in Financial Statements and Accounting Standards Update ("ASU") 2009-13, Multiple-Deliverable Revenue Arrangements, when all of the following criteria are met: (1) persuasive evidence of an arrangement exists, (2) delivery has occurred, (3) the fee is fixed and determinable, and (4) collectability is probable.
-If collection is not considered probable, revenues are recognized when the fees are collected.
-The services related to these fees have standalone value which is determined using vendor specific objective evidence ("VSOE").
+If collection is not considered probable, revenues are recognized when the fees are collected

-Fees related to our Trading Partner Integration and Trading Partner Intelligence solutions consist of two revenue sources: set-up fees and recurring monthly hosting fees.
-All set-up fees are deferred and recognized ratably over the expected life of the customer relationship, which is generally two years.
-We continue to evaluate and adjust the length of these amortization periods as more experience is gained with customer renewals, contract cancellations and technology changes requested by our customers.
-It is possible that, in the future, the estimates of expected customer lives may change and, if so, the periods over which such subscription set-up fees are further broken down as initial set-up fees and add-on set-up fees.
-Add-on set-up fees, which are nonrefundable, and our Trading Partner Integration revenues represent arrangements providing standalone value for our customers.
-Because these revenues are not dependent on the delivery of any future performance and the arrangement includes VSOE for pricing, ASU 2009-13 has not impacted how we separate and price these two elements.
-Initial setup fees are nonrefundable upfront fees that do not have standalone value and are not part of the multiple element arrangement.
-These fees are deferred and recognized over the customer relationship period as discussed above.
+Fees related to our Trading Partner Integration, Trading Partner Enablement and Trading Partner Intelligence solutions consist of two revenue sources: set-up fees and recurring monthly hosting fees.
+Set-up fees are specific for each connection a customer has with a trading partner and most of our customers have connections with numerous trading partners.
+All set-up fees and related costs are deferred and recognized ratably over the life of the connection between a customer and the trading partner, which is generally two years.
+We continue to evaluate the length of these amortization periods as more experience is gained with contract cancellations and technology changes requested by our customers.
+It is possible that, in the future, the periods over which subscription set-up fees and costs are amortized may be adjusted.
+Any such change in estimated expected amortization periods will affect our future results of operations.
+Set-up fees are nonrefundable upfront fees that do not have standalone value and are not part of the multiple element arrangement.
+These fees are deferred and recognized over the amortization period as defined above.
+The recurring monthly fee is comprised of both fixed and transaction based fees that provide standalone value and are recognized as earned.